 A number of features are currently being worked on to further enhance End User Experience Monitoring in the future.
 Please stay tuned and keep an eye out for these additional features currently being planned:

 - The BlazeMeter Chrome Extension will eventually allow taking a recorded combined JMeter + Selenium script and running it in BlazeMeter as a load test with End UX Monitoring.

-- The "Show Page Timeline" feature will display screenshots of the browser at different points in time of the test in a filmstrip-like view.
+- A feature to display screenshots of the browser at different points in time of the test in a filmstrip‐like view.